 National Transport Design Centre

-The National Transport Design Centre (NTDC) is a state-of-the-art facility operating within the Institute for Future Transport and Cities.
-Located at the university's Technology Park, the NTDC explores the future of transport design amidst a rapidly evolving mobility sector, identifying novel applications for both new and existing technologies.
+The National Transport Design Centre (NTDC) is a state-of-the-art facility operating within the Centre for Future Transport and Cities.

 Established in May 2017, the NTDC is concerned with exploring the future of transport design.
 The Centre draws upon Coventry University’s proud heritage as a School of Design, established in 1843.

-The NTDC operates in a cross-disciplinary manner, bringing together designers, Human Factors specialists, psychologists and technologists, to support research into a variety of fields:
+The NTDC operates in a cross-disciplinary manner, bringing together designers, human factors specialists, psychologists and technologists to undertake research into a variety of fields:

 - Human Factors in Future Transport